 Van Ness Improvement Project

-Major upgrades are coming to Van Ness Avenue to rehabilitate our aging infrastructure.
+Major upgrades are underway on Van Ness Avenue to rehabilitate our aging infrastructure.

 Major upgrades are underway on Van Ness Avenue to revitalize classic San Francisco's aging infrastructure.